A-Lawrence/teaching-troubleshooter/README.md

 * Where no solution is found, user is advised to go to supplier

 ### Version 1
-- Series of troubleshooting questions asked
+* Series of troubleshooting questions asked
+* Questions may lead to a solution
+* Where no solution is found, user is advised to go to supplier

 ### Version 2
-- Each question only accepts either YES or NO answer
+* Each question only accepts either YES or NO answer

 ### Version 2.1
+* Each question only accepts either YES or NO answer
-- Extend the validation to accept *similar* answers
+ * Extend the validation to accept *similar* answers

 ### Version 3
+* Questions may lead to a solution (more efficient)
+ * This approach stores all questions in a list, and then iterates over that list when asking the user.

+### Version 4
+* Questions may lead to a supplementary question